-**INACTIVE DOCTORS WILL BE REMOVED FROM OUR 'FIND A PHYSICIAN' REFERRAL DIRECTORY
+**INACTIVE DOCTORS HAVE BEEN REMOVED FROM OUR 'FIND A PHYSICIAN' REFERRAL DIRECTORY

 Doctors remain listed as ACTIVE for two years.
-If the doctor does not re-certify by the end of the second year (January 1 of each year the list is updated.), the doctor's name is listed as INACTIVE.
+If the doctor does not Re-Certify by the end of the second year, the doctor's name is REMOVED FROM THE REFERRAL DIRECTORY.

 - The physician has been Certified for the first time within the past 2 years.

-- The physician, after being Certified, has taken a 12 hour Cox Seminar to become Re-certified within the past 2 years.
+- The physician, after being Certified, has either taken a 12 hour Cox Seminar, written a case report, or taken 12 hours of on-line courses with or without a 4 hour Hands-On Workshop, to become Re-Certified within the past 2 years.